Radio Map Solvers

 The path gain can be transformed into the received signal strength (rss) by multiplying it with the transmit power:

-If a scene has multiple transmitters, the signal-to-interference-plus-noise ratio (sinr) for transmitter k is then defined as
+In scenarios with multiple transmitters, the signal-to-interference-plus-noise ratio (SINR) for a specific transmitter k is calculated as follows:

 num_cells_x=size[0]cell_size[0]num_cells_y=size[1]cell_size[1].

-The surface defining the radio map is a rectangle centered at center, with orientation orientation, and with size size.
-An orientation of (0,0,0) corresponds to a radio map parallel to the XY plane, with surface normal pointing towards the +z axis.
-By default, the radio map is parallel to the XY plane, covers all of the scene, and has an elevation of z=1.5m.
-If transmitter and has multiple antennas, transmit precoding is applied which is defined by precoding_vec.
+An orientation of (0,0,0) aligns the radio map parallel to the XY plane, with the surface normal directed towards the +z axis.
+By default, the radio map is set parallel to the XY plane, spans the entire scene, and is positioned at an elevation of z=1.5m.

-For every ray n intersecting the radio map cell (i,j), the channel coefficients an and the angles of departure (AoDs) (θT,n,φT,n) and arrival (AoAs) (θR,n,φR,n) are computed.
-See the Primer on Electromagnetics for more details.
+For transmitters equipped with multiple antennas, transmit precoding is applied as specified by the precoding_vec.
+For each path n that intersects a radio map cell i, the channel coefficients an and the angles of departure (AoDs) (θT,n,φT,n) and arrival (AoAs) (θR,n,φR,n) are determined.
+For further information, refer to the Primer on Electromagnetics.

-A “synthetic” array is simulated by adding additional phase shifts that depend on the antenna position relative to the position of the transmitter as well as the AoDs.
-Let us denote by dT,kR3 the relative position of the kth antenna (with respect to the position of the transmitter) for which the channel impulse response shall be computed.
-It can be accessed through the antenna array’s property positions.
-Using a plane-wave assumption, the resulting phase shift for this antenna can be computed as
+A “synthetic” array is simulated by introducing additional phase shifts, which are dependent on the antenna’s position relative to the transmitter and the AoDs.
+Let dT,kR3 represent the relative position of the kth antenna (relative to the transmitter’s position) for which the channel impulse response is calculated.
+This can be accessed via the antenna array’s property positions.
+Assuming a plane-wave model, the phase shift for this antenna is computed as:

 pT,n,k=2πλr^(θT,n,φT,n)TdT,k.

-The expression for the path coefficient of the kth antenna is then
+The path coefficient for the kth antenna is then expressed as:

 hn,k=anejpT,n,k.

-These coefficients form the complex-valued channel vector hn of size num_tx_ant.
+These coefficients form the complex-valued channel vector hn with a size of num_tx_ant.

-Finally, the coefficient of the equivalent SISO channel is
+Finally, the coefficient for the equivalent SISO channel is given by:

 hn=hnHp